 - a.
 Multiple submissions from a single individual to a Heart & Stroke Postdoctoral Fellowship Award are not permitted. - b.
 An individual may not submit to more than one (1) Heart & Stroke Postdoctoral Award funding opportunity in a given competition year. - c.
-If successful in a competition, Applicants cannot hold more than one (1) Heart and Stroke Personnel Award at one time. - d.
+If successful in a competition, applicants cannot hold more than one (1) Heart and Stroke Personnel Award at one time.
+This includes awards through the Heart and Stroke open competition and strategic initiatives. - d.
 Recipients of a Heart & Stroke Postdoctoral Award will not be eligible for another Postdoctoral Fellowship Award in future years.